Alexanthos/publication-date-extractor/README.md

 The aim of this project is to propose a pipeline that determines the publication date of a given document.

+A full description of the project is available in the extract_publication_date_documentation.pdf file.

 ## Approach
 We use a Llama 3.2-Instruct 8B Model in 4bit quantization that was fine-tuned on the date extraction task to determine the publication date.
 The model output has consistently the following format:
 ~~~